 14 State Program Name: Rural Economic and Area Development Initiative (READI) Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
 READI is a comprehensive resource to create new low to moderate income jobs, create new worker housing and provide worker training.
 READI expands not only economic development opportunities in rural WI but also the available housing needed to support the new positions created.
 The process will conform to federal regulation Section 105(a)(15) of the Housing and Community Development Act, as amended.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
+The Division of Energy, Housing and Community Resources submitted a Substantial Amendment to its existing State Consolidated Plan which HUD approved.
 If only summary criteria were described, how can potential applicants access application manuals or other All application manuals and other publications describing the application criteria are available on the DEHCR website. state publications describing the application criteria?
 (CDBG only)